webbcam/tiflash/docs/source/cli.rst

 .. note::

     tiflash
-        Command for invoking the command-line interface.
+        Command for invoking the command-line tool.

     SESSION ARGS
         These are the arguments provided to specify which device to connect to and